mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 ^ And a route for watching a particular episodes. this route needs a param, which can be either a string or an integer, and an optional "ref" that is taken from the query string, which can be used to track referrals.

-^ These are some very complicated routes!
-They take optional values, non-optional values, user-defined types, enums, etc...
+^ These are some very complicated routes! i purposely chose complicated routes to show the power of this routing system.
+They take optional values, non-optional values, user-defined types, enums, etc.

+^ **I'm not just trying to show the happy path at all. this is definitely the real world, unhappy, messy data path**

 ^ So, how do we take a `URLRequest`, pick out all the pieces of it, and map it to this type?